stnolting/neorv32/README.md

 [:octocat: github.com/stnolting/riscv-gcc-prebuilt](https://github.com/stnolting/riscv-gcc-prebuilt)

 You can also use the toolchains provided by [SiFive](https://github.com/sifive/freedom-tools/releases).
 These are 64-bit toolchains that can also emit 32-bit
 RISC-V code.
-They were compiled for more sophisticated machines (`imac`) so the according hardware extensions are *mandatory*
+They were compiled for more sophisticated machines (`rv32imac`) so make sure the according NEORV32 hardware extensions are enabled.

 :warning: Keep in mind that – for instance – a `rv32imc` toolchain only provides library code compiled with compressed and `mul`/`div` instructions!
 Hence, this code cannot be executed (without emulation) on an architecture without these extensions!

+To check everything works fine, make sure `GNU Make` and a native `GCC` compiler are installed.
+Test the installation of the RISC-V toolchain by navigating to an [example program project](https://github.com/stnolting/neorv32/tree/master/sw/example) like
+`sw/example/blink_led` and running:

+    neorv32/sw/example/blink_led$ make check

-### Dowload the NEORV32 Project
+### 2. Dowload the NEORV32 Project

 Get the sources of the NEORV32 Processor project.
 The simplest way is using `git clone` (suggested for easy project updates via `git pull`):